Supported ICs

 A software-unsensible mesh network:

-In the event of a parent node fault (power down or crash), child nodes can quickly switch to a new parent node with nearly no impact on their data communication.
+Child nodes can quickly switch to a new parent node with better signal quality without interrupting data communication.

 Network stability: